hoosnick/freelance-job-notifier/README.md

 # Kwork Telegram Notifier

-Kwork Telegram Notifier is a Python script designed to periodically fetch new projects from [Kwork.ru](kwork.ru) and notify a Telegram group about them.
-It uses the Kwork API to retrieve project details and sends notifications to a specified Telegram group.
+Kwork Telegram Notifier is a Python script designed to periodically fetch new projects from popular freelance platforms (at the moment: [Kwork.ru](https://kwork.ru) and [Upwork.com](https://upwork.com)) and notify a Telegram group about them.
+It uses the API, RSS Feed to retrieve project details and sends notifications to a specified Telegram group.

 ## Features

-- Fetches new projects from [Kwork.ru](kwork.ru) based on specified categories.
+- Fetches new [project/job]s based on specified categories.
 - Sends project notifications to a Telegram group.
 - Uses the Apscheduler library for job scheduling.
 - Stores project IDs in an SQLite database to avoid duplicate notifications.

 ## Requirements

-- Python 3.6 or higher
+- Python 3.9 or higher
 - Dependencies listed in `requirements.txt`
 - A Telegram Bot Token (obtain one from @BotFather on Telegram)
-- [Kwork.ru](kwork.ru) account credentials (LOGIN, PASSWORD, PHONE_LAST)
+- For [Kwork.ru](https://kwork.ru) - account credentials (LOGIN, PASSWORD, PHONE_LAST, CATEGORIES).
+You can find a complete list of project categories in the [assets/kwork-categories.json](assets/kwork-categories.json) file to further search for projects by their ID. (see `.env` file)
+- For [Upwork.com](https://upwork.com) - log in to your account and create a search query for jobs by following this [link](https://www.upwork.com/nx/jobs/search) and get the credentials from the query parameters in the rss feed url that was generated for you. (see `.env` file)
 - SQLite database for storing project IDs (default: `projects.db`)
 - Configuration via environment variables (see `.env` file)